 To do so, you can simply loosen or tighten the return fitting a bit to achieve the desired result.
 Some returns have a separate eyeball behind the fitting.
-To adjust this type of return, you must loosen the outer ring, re-angle the eyeball, and then tighten the ring back down.
+To adjust this return type, you must loosen the outer ring, re-angle the eyeball, and then tighten the ring back down.

 Be careful not to over-tighten things.
 PVC feels hard, but it can break easily when under the stress of high torque.
 And it is always a good idea to add some pool-safe lubricant to the threads.
-It can save you from having to free a stuck fitting down the road.
+It can save you from freeing a stuck fitting down the road.

 How to Build Your Own DIY Pool Aerator

 To build your own aerator, you don’t need much skill.
 And, it should be very inexpensive to do.